jfowkes/pycutest/docs/install.rst

 * Python 3 Headers (:code:`apt install python3-dev` on Ubuntu, already included on macOS)
 * CUTEst (see below)

 **Please Note:** Currently PyCUTEst only supports Mac and Linux.
-For Windows 10 (or later), PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, following the Linux installation instructions.
+For Windows, PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, following the Linux installation instructions.

 Installing CUTEst
 -----------------